lestrrat-go/jwx/jwe/README.md

 * Content compression and decompression
 * Add arbitrary fields in the JWE header object

+How-to style documentation can be found in the docs directory](../docs).

 Examples are located in the examples directory ([jwe_example_test.go](../examples/jwe_example_test.go))

 Supported key encryption algorithm: